Creep (deformation): 3. Various working conditions

-Creep is a phenomenon that is related to a material's melting point (Tm).
-Generally, a high lifetime is expected when we have a higher melting point, and the reason behind selecting materials with high melting points originates from the fact that diffusion processes are related to temperature-dependent vacancy concentrations.
+Creep is related to a material's melting point (Tm).
+Generally, a high lifetime is expected when we have a higher melting point, and the reason behind selecting materials with high melting points originates from diffusion processes being related to temperature-dependent vacancy concentrations.
 The diffusion rate is slower in high-temperature materials.
-Ceramic materials are well known for having high melting points, and that's the reason why ceramics gravitated considerable attention to creep resistance applications.
-Although it's widely known that creep starts at a temperature equal to 0.5Tm, the safe temperature to avoid the initiation of creep is 0.3Tm.
+Ceramic materials are well known for having high melting points, which is why ceramics attracted considerable attention to creep resistance applications.
+Although it is widely known that creep starts at a temperature equal to 0.5Tm, the safe temperature to avoid the initiation of creep is 0.3Tm.
 Creep that starts below or at 0.5Tm is called "low temperature creep" because diffusion is not very progressive at such low temperatures, and the kind of creep that occurs is not diffusion-dominant and is related to other mechanisms.